-Photos of the structure and the damage mentioned above can be found in Appendix 1 - Photos
+Photos of the above damage can be found in Appendix 1 - Photos.

 7. Initial Seismic Evaluation

 7.1.
 The Initial Evaluation Procedure Process

 This section covers the initial seismic evaluation of the building as detailed in the NZSEE 'Assessment and Improvement of the Structural Performance of Buildings in Earthquakes'.
 The IEP grades buildings according to their likely performance in a seismic event.
 The procedure is not yet recognised by the NZ Building Code but is widely used and recognised by the Christchurch City Council as the preferred method for preliminary seismic investigations of buildings.